heirung/pytope/README.md

 The currently implemented features include
 * constructing polytopes from inequalites (halfspace representation), vertices, and upper and lower bounds,
 * linear mapping (multiplying a matrix M and a polytope P: M * P),
-* the Minkowski sum of polytopes, and
+* the Minkowski sum and Pontryagin difference of polytopes,
+* the intersection of polytopes, and
 * simple plotting.

 The figures below are generated with pytope.